 Depression, stress and anxiety can directly cause fatigue, as well as lead to poor sleep quality, thus also causing fatigue.
 Our fatigue often has an emotional component.
 Emotional stress causes higher levels of cortisol — the body’s stress hormone — which can lead to physical effects, including weight gain, inadequate sleep, a weakened immune system and poor long-term memory.

-“Your instinct may be to ask for a sleeping agent to help you fall asleep,” says Dr. Lynch.
+“Your instinct may be to ask for a sleeping agent to help you fall asleep,” says Dr. Sundsmo.
 “However, the true treatment for emotional stress is often multidisciplinary — relaxation techniques, exercise, alternative techniques such as meditation or mindfulness, and, when appropriate, medication.”

-Dr. Lynch suggests that we speak to our doctors about our concerns about fatigue.
+Dr. Sundsmo suggests that we speak to our doctors about our concerns about fatigue.
 As long as no single medical condition is determined to be causing the fatigue, they will often recommend that we lose weight, exercise more, reduce stress, eat a well-balanced, healthy diet and get regular sleep.
 And while that list may seem daunting, it really is basic self-care that we should all be practicing.